Newall, West Yorkshire

 Newall (historically also spelt Newell) is an area of Otley in West Yorkshire, England.
 It lies on the north bank of the River Wharfe, across Otley Bridge from the central area of the town.
 The place-name, recorded in 1166 as Niuhale, simply means "New Hall".

-Notable Features
+Notable features

-It contains Prince Henry's Grammar School, Wharfedale Hospital and adjacent to it, Wharfedale Park, a 21st century housing development featuring conversions of many of the listed buildings of the former hospital including the 1873 workhouse.
+Newall contains Prince Henry's Grammar School, Wharfedale Hospital and adjacent to it, Wharfedale Park, a 21st century housing development featuring conversions of many of the listed buildings of the former hospital including the 1873 workhouse.
 Newall Hall is the remaining part of an 18th century listed building, now converted into flats.
 An older building, Newall Old Hall was painted by Turner but was demolished in 1928 for council housing.<ref name=Tate.
 Newall Grange on Weston Road was built in the 1880s.
 It also contains Wharfemeadows Park, with extensive gardens on land beside the River Wharfe donated to the town in 1924 by the Fawkes family.